House back to work as GOP leaders try to win over holdouts on Trump's tax bill

-WASHINGTON — (AP) — The House sprang back to action late Wednesday after a prolonged stalemate as Republican leaders spent the afternoon and evening working furiously to convince skeptics to support President Donald Trump's tax and spending cuts package and send it to his desk by the Fourth of July deadline.
+WASHINGTON — (AP) — House Republicans were straining late Wednesday to advance President Donald Trump's tax and spending cuts package despite GOP leaders having spent the afternoon and evening working furiously to convince skeptical holdouts to send it to his desk by the Fourth of July deadline.

-The day evolved into one of fast starts and hard stops, as Speaker Mike Johnson recalled lawmakers to Washington.
-GOP leadership vowed immediate consideration of the 887-bill, eager to seize on the momentum of its passage the day before in the Senate.
+The roll call vote was being held open for more than an hour as several Republicans refused to give their votes.
+With few to spare from their slim majority, the outcome was in jeopardy.
+House Speaker Mike Johnson had recalled lawmakers to Washington, eager to seize on the momentum of the bill's passage the day before in the Senate and vowed to press ahead.

-But after a quick procedural vote in the morning, the chamber stood idle for more than seven hours as GOP lawmakers met with Trump at the White House and others shuttled in and out of the speaker's office for private meetings.
+“Everybody wants to get to yes,” Johnson said during an interview on Fox News as the voting was underway.

 Several Republicans are balking at being asked to rubber-stamp the Senate version less than 24 hours after passage.
 A number of moderate Republicans from competitive districts have objected to the Senate bill's cuts to Medicaid, while conservatives have lambasted the legislation as straying from their fiscal goals.